yarnpkg/berry/packages/gatsby/content/getting-started/questions-and-answers.md

 ## Why should you upgrade to Yarn Modern?

 While the Yarn Classic line (1.x) remains a pilar of the JavaScript ecosystem, we recommend upgrading if possible.
-Why that?
+Why's that?

 1. New features: On top of the classic features you're already used to, on top of the new ones you'll discover ([`yarn dlx`](/cli/dlx), [builtin `patch:` protocol](https://github.com/yarnpkg/berry/tree/master/packages/plugin-patch), ...), Modern offers plugins extending Yarn's featureset with [changesets](/features/release-workflow), [constraints](/features/constraints), [workspaces](/cli/workspaces/foreach), ...